 In January 2015 I entered Deloitte Tohmatsu in Tokyo, where I have been able to deepen my knowledge as a member of the Diversity & Inclusion team as well as doing work in Global Talent Development.

 Diversity & Inclusion

-I am currently supporting D&I in Deloitte Tohmatsu Group LLC, mainly developing a policy for nonnative hires support and planning and assisting roll-out of bilingual support measures.
-Some of my favorite work consists of building networks to connect nonnatives and Japanese throughout all Japanese member companies, which includes organizing networking parties and setting up SNS connections.
+I supported D&I in Deloitte Tohmatsu Group LLC, mainly by developing a policy for nonnative hires support and planning and assisting roll-out of bilingual support measures.
+Some of my favorite work consisted of building networks to connect nonnatives and Japanese throughout all Japanese member companies, which included organizing networking parties and setting up SNS connections.

-I also assist in the roll-out of the new Deloitte brand in Japan, helping develop communication strategies which involve the new brand & inspire current and new hires to become a part of the Deloitte family.
-Other work includes but is not limited to developing and executing programs to build Global Talent Pool members' global skills: for example Business English skills such as global presentation & preparing and hosting conferences.
-I also determine English conversational levels in new hires and current talent; giving advice on at least maintaining or acquiring better Business English skills.
+I also assisted in the roll-out of the new Deloitte brand in Japan, helping develop communication strategies which involved the new brand & inspired current and new hires to become a part of the Deloitte family.
+Other work included but is not limited to developing and executing programs to build Global Talent Pool members' global skills: for example Business English skills such as global presentation & preparing and hosting conferences.
+I also determined English conversational levels in new hires and current talent; giving advice on at least maintaining or acquiring better Business English skills.

 I spent 5 months working as an external consultant for Tsunago, developing and teaching cross-cultural communication workshops.

 Global Solution Inc.

 During my two months at LGS I developed and wrote a 1-day diversity program, focusing on age, gender and nationality.
 I delivered this program to HR-related clients, and the contents I developed will be integrated into other LGS programs.

 (6&7/2014 Tokyo internship)